Starmand6/payscroll/README.md

 ## Lessons Learned

 - Permanent wizard IDs proved to make iterative testnet testing rather difficult, since partially run tests during debugging led to duplicate wizards being added and the production status being advanced.
-Future versions would need to give owner ability to clear wizards array and reset production, or the staging tests would need to be broken up and be more agile and more forgiving for human error.
+Future versions would need to give owner ability to clear wizards array, or the staging tests would need to be broken up and be more agile and more forgiving for human error.
 - Use a MUCH lower amount of Eth/Matic for the productionContractTotal.
-I wrote all my tests and deployed to Mumbai before even thinking that I wouldn't have 15 testnet Ether to use to satisfy the conditions and advance through the staging test.
+I originally wrote all my tests and deployed to Mumbai before even thinking that I wouldn't have 15 testnet ETH or MATIC to use to satisfy the conditions and advance through the staging test.
 Overzealous!
-- Make a simpler, more flexible App for my next portfolio project!
+- Make a simpler, more flexible dApp for my next portfolio project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>